lolitsjicjac/Stamps-Report/README.md

 # Stamps-Report
-A financial Analysis of Stamps purchases for 2017 year.
+A financial Analysis of Stamps.com purchases for 2017 year.
+Now includes future forecasting for total purchases for 2018.

 ## How to read
 Download or clone then look at the html markdown file for the full report.